-The KSOP Plan, adopted in 1990 for the benefit of employees, is comprised of two parts, (1) a salary reduction component, or 401(k), and (2) an employee share ownership component, or ESOP.
+The KSOP Plan, adopted in 1990 for the benefit of employees, is comprised of two parts, (1) a salary reduction component, or 401(k) which includes provisions for discretionary contributions by the Company, and (2) an employee share ownership component, or ESOP.
 Allocation, if any, of common shares or cash to participants' accounts, subject to certain limitations, is at the discretion of the Company's board of directors.
-Cash contributions for the Plan year 2012 were approximately \$169,000.
-As of March 31, 2013, no contributions had been made for Plan year 2013.
+Cash contributions for the plan year 2012 were approximately \$169,000.
+As of June 30, 2013, no contributions had been made for plan year 2013.